Inniag/openmm-scripts-amoeba/README.md

-*Please cite **G. Klesse, S. Rao, S. J. Tucker, and M. S. P. Sansom.
+*Please cite **[G. Klesse, S. Rao, S. J. Tucker, and M. S. P. Sansom.
 "Induced polarization in MD simulations of the 5HT3 receptor channel."
-Journal of the American Chemical Society, 2020.** if you make use of these scripts in your academic work.*
+Journal of the American Chemical Society, 2020](https://doi.org/10.1021/jacs.0c02394)** if you make use of these scripts in your academic work.*

 # OpenMM Scripts for AMOEBA Force Field MD Simulations